navi-language/website/navi-stream/syntax/operator.md

 We can use `quote.close[n]` to reference the data of the previous.

-For example we have data of K line (1m):
+For example, we have data of K line (1m):

 | idx | time  | close |
 | --- | ----- | ----- |